top of page

 Clinical Research Coordinators

 Francesca de Marneffe, BS received her degrees in Clinical Psychology and Sociology from Tufts University in 2022.
 As an undergraduate, Francesca worked in a social psychology lab investigating how persuasion techniques can be used to incentivize interracial dialogue and reduce implicit bias.
 After graduating, she worked as a psychology assistant in a non-profit clinic in Madrid for people with schizophrenia spectrum disorders.
-She is primarily interested in the social and environmental factors that contribute to the development of psychosis.
+Her primary research interests are the social and environmental factors that contribute to the development of psychosis.
 At MGH, Francesca is coordinating an NIH-funded study exploring the neurobiological, psychological, and social correlates of loneliness and social isolation in healthy controls and individuals with psychotic disorders.

 Emma Mirhashemi, BS received her degree in Psychology from the University of Washington with a minor in Law, Societies, and Justice in 2023.
 During her undergraduate career, Emma completed her honors thesis in the Genetic Risk and Neurodevelopment Lab, investigating neural mechanisms underlying cognitive dysfunction in individuals with schizophrenia.
 At MGH, she is coordinating an NIH-funded study exploring the impacts of an evidence-based behavioral intervention among college students at risk for serious mental illness.